chainguard-dev/apko/docs/apko_file.md

 ### Contents top level element

 `contents` defines the file contents of the image.
-The primary way of adding files to an image
+This is the primary way of adding files to an image.

 There are multiple possible child elements: